Prepare for success with IELTS, one of the world’s most trusted English language tests.

 - Look carefully at the content of each part of the IELTS test: listening, reading, writing and speaking.

 - Get to know the different types of questions that you may be asked in each part.

-- Examine our IELTS practice test papers and answers.
+- Get to know our IELTS practice test papers and answers.

 - Take practice tests under timed conditions.

-- Practise with the British Council's IELTS online preparation resources, available free when you book your test with the British Council.
+- Practise with IELTS online preparation resources, available free when you book your test with the British Council.

 - Buy IELTS self-study books and materials.

-- Consider taking an IELTS preparation course with the British Council.
+- Take an IELTS preparation course with the British Council.